 Winsome Mashele and Imhotep Paul Alagidede Wits Business School, University of the Witwatersrand, Johannesburg, South Africa

 Purpose – As women increasingly take on leadership roles during these turbulent times, the differences in their leadership styles in comparison to males in similar positions will continue to attract attention as it has in the past.
-The aim of this paper is to explore appropriate leadership styles that women in senior leadership positions facing the glass cliff have at their disposal.
+The aim of this article is to explore appropriate leadership styles that women in senior leadership positions facing the glass cliff have at their disposal.

 Design/methodology/approach – This research method was qualitative.
 Data was collected through semi-structured interviews from a total of 17 participants incorporate South Africa; purposive and snowball sampling was used to select women in senior leadership positions.